-Many desktop and laptop computers come with Realtek sound card.
+Many desktop and laptop computers come with a Realtek sound card.
 Realtek digital output is used when you want to connect audio devices that are not digital but analog to your PC.
-Usually, the digital output is enabled by default, but if that’s not the case, you can do it on your own, and we are going to show you the steps.
-Without further ado, let’s see how to enable Realtek digital output.
+Usually, the digital output is enabled by default, but if that's not the case, you can do it on your own, and we will show you the steps.
+Let's see how to enable Realtek's digital output.

 Steps to enable Realtek digital output

-There are two methods two enable Realtek digital output, and we are going to show you both.
+There are two methods to enable Realtek digital output, and we will show you both.

-If for some reason you don’t see the option Playback devices when you click on the speaker icon, you can enable Realtek digital output using Control Panel.
+If for some reason, you don't see the option Playback devices or sound settings when you click on the speaker icon, you can enable Realtek digital output using Control Panel.
 Here is how:

-- Click on Start then go to Control Panel
+- Click on Start, then search for Control Panel

 - In Control Panel, select Hardware and Sound